Leaf retention: Evergreen.

 Mature Size: 3' high and 5' wide.

 Flowers: Dense, bright-yellow disks and rays, at ends of stems,

 Bloom: October to November.
-Reduced bloom in high rainfall years.

-Leaves: Dense, dark green, very narrow, flat, with a brush-like appearance and turpentine-like smell if crushed.
+Bloom is delayed by high temperatures and reduced in high Leaves: Dense, dark green, very narrow, flat, with a brush-like appearance and turpentine-like smell if crushed.
 With excess rain or watering, a slight smelly, oily residue can be imparted to the